The Best Pumpkins for Pumpkin Pies

 No matter which pumpkin or squash you grow, making puree is easy.

-Preheat your oven to 350°F. Wash the pumpkin and cut it in half.
+Preheat your oven to 350°F. Wash the fruit and cut it in half.
 Scoop out the seeds and stringy parts.
 Lay the halves face down on a foil-lined cookie sheet and bake for 45 minutes to one hour or until soft.

 Cool the halves and then scoop out the cooked flesh.
 Puree it in a food processor.
 The puree can be used immediately or frozen for later use.